eumarassis/dgmd17-tello-objectdetection/README.md

 # dgmd17-tello-objectdetection
 Final project by Ryan, Muthu, and Eumar.
-Object Detection with Yolo
+Object Detection with Yolo, Azure, and Tello Drone

 Step to run the project locally:
  1. Clone the repo locally